Noovolari/leapp/README.md

 See setup [tutorial](https://www.github.com/Noovolari/leapp/wiki/tutorials)

-## AWS SSO
+## AWS Single Sign-On
-AWS SSO let create and manage user identities in AWS SSO’s identity store, easily connect to existing identity source, including Microsoft Active Directory, Okta Universal Directory, and Azure AD.
-Finally, trough Leapp, Developers have access to all their sessions from one tool.
+Access to your AWS Accounts through Leapp and let the App manage all the available session to generate Temporary Access and Secret keys.
 ![AWS SSO video](.github/images/AWS_SSO.gif)

 See setup [tutorial](https://www.github.com/Noovolari/leapp/wiki/tutorials)

 ## AWS Truster Access
-Federating each account is difficult so use truster accounts to grant access easier and painlessly.
-We use federated role as a gateway to all trusted roles in all other AWS accounts.
+Access to an Aws Account Role via another AWS Account role or an IAM user, thanks to a cross-account role available via [STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html).
-In this access strategy a **truster role** is assumed by a **federated role**.
+In this access strategy a **Truster Role** or a **Plain User** is assumed by a **federated role**.

 ![Truster Access Use-case](.github/images/truster-gif.gif)